 Fasting is the voluntary surrender of something we need in order to remind us that we need Jesus more.

 Fasting acknowledges our weakness and confesses our dependence.
 It may seem counterintuitive to voluntarily embrace weakness during a time of crisis or a time of need, but that is the purpose of fasting.
 It reminds us that our strength is limited and that we are not able to fix our problems on our own — whether in our personal life, our family or our nation.
 When we fast, we reorient our hope in the person of Jesus and declare that He alone can save and restore.

 This is why we embrace the discipline of fasting and this is why we fast in times of crisis.
 We need God to intervene in our world!
 In addition, we must pause to acknowledge that we need God to move in this hour more than anything else.

 During times of uncertainty, we are tempted to react in fear and to hoard the things we feel we need.
 Fasting calls us to a different response.
-If anything, the last few weeks have reminded us that so much of life is outside of our control.
-Ultimately, human strength cannot save us, even if it can stop the spread of a disease.
+If anything, the last few years have reminded us that so much of life is outside of our control.
+Ultimately, human strength cannot save us.

 Consider the following suggestions to have a great fast:

 - Before you fast, plan what you are fasting from and what you’re fasting for.